 There is a row for each class and course in the export file, as well as a column for each product detail, including the capacity.
 Speaking of which, two columns are noteworthy: Journeys and Enrolments.

 In the context of the export file, the term "journeys" is synonymous with "individual course bookings", whereas the term "enrolments" is synonymous with "bookings as part of a class".
 This is so course and class bookings can be accurately compared.

 Where can I find the Product Performance Report?

 To access the Product Performance, follow these two easy steps:

 1) Press Analytics on the sidebar and choose Reports

 2) Locate the card that says Product performance and click See report

 You have reached the end of this article.
-Thanks for reading! 🤓 If you have any questions or comments on the topic at hand, or if you enjoy reads like this and have article requests, let us know.
+Thanks for reading! 🤓 If you have any questions or comments on the topic at hand, or if you enjoy reads like this and have article requests, feel free to start a chat or email us at email@example.com.
 Also, please leave a rating below.
 Your feedback is highly appreciated! 💖

 PUBLISHED: December 6, 2021